SUNDAY, NOVEMBER 25, 2018 • SEATTLE CENTER @ 5TH + HARRISON

 Note: Wheelchair/hand crank events start five minutes before the running events.

-Spectators can watch finishers approach and cross the finish line inside Memorial Stadium.
-Good cheer spots along the course include:
+Spectators can watch finishers approach and cross the finish line inside Memoria Stadium.
+Convenient cheer spots on the course include: 5th Avenue, King Street, Yakima Avenue, East Yesler Way between 31st and 32nd Aves South, Lake Washington Boulevard, Dexter Avenue, and Mercer Street.

 |ENTRY DATE||RATE TIER||FULL MARATHON||HALF MARATHON|